DON’T MISS

 Fireworks on National Day

-Aside from at Rhine Falls, there are official fireworks displays in most major cities.
-There are often bonfires that accompany the fireworks displays too - a tradition that dates back a long time - and commemorates the expulsion of foreign bailiffs many centuries ago.
+Aside from at Rhine Falls, there are official National Day fireworks displays in most major cities.
+There are often bonfires that accompany the fireworks displays too - a tradition that dates back many years - and commemorates the expulsion of foreign bailiffs many centuries ago.

 Get your flags out for Switzerland